wp-plugins/jquery-colorbox/readme.txt

 ###Configuring The Plugin###

-Go to the settings page and choose one of the five themes bundled with the plugin and other settings.
+Go to the settings page and choose one of the six themes bundled with the plugin and other settings.
+Do not forget to activate auto Colorbox if you want Colorbox to work for all images.

 **See Also:** <a href="http://codex.wordpress.org/Managing_Plugins#Installing_Plugins">"Installing Plugins" article on the WP Codex</a>

+== Screenshots ==

+1. Theme #1
+2. Theme #2
+3. Theme #3
+4. Theme #4
+5. Theme #5
+6. Theme #6

 == Frequently Asked Questions ==
 * I have installed and activated (or updated) jQuery Colorbox, but it doesn't show up when I click on a thumbnail in my blog.
 Is the plugin broken?